phantringuyen/Multiple-Object-Tracking/README.md

 - Compared to leading methods, QDTrack demonstrates competitive performance on key metrics.
 It adeptly handles issues such as long-term occlusions and track fragmentation.
 However, its suitability depends on the presence of object proposals and assumptions of stable object appearance and motion patterns.
 In scenarios deviating from these conditions, alternative tracking methods may be more suitable.

 ### 8. Further Information
-- For further details, please visit the **Report.pdf** file provided above.
+- For further details, please visit the **Report_Quasi-Dense Similarity Learning for Multiple Object Tracking.pdf** file provided above.